 Please note that Internet access is part of the District's Electronic Communications Systems.
 The Internet is a network of many types of communication and information networks, which are used frequently in classroom assignments and include access to library materials and purchased online databases.
 Some material accessible via the Internet may contain content that is illegal, inaccurate, or potentially offensive to students (or their parents).
 It is possible for students to access (accidentally or otherwise) these areas of content.
 While the District uses filtering technology and protection measures to restrict access to such material, it is not possible to absolutely prevent such access.
-It will be each student's responsibility to follow the rules for appropriate and acceptable use.
+It will be each student's responsibility to follow the rules for appropriate and acceptable use reputation, or illegal.
+This prohibition also applies to conduct off school property, whether the equipment used to send such messages is District-owned or personally owned, if it results in a substantial disruption to the educational environment.